 Dumping the food scraps into a landfill also causes the release of methane gas as the waste decays over time.
 Methane, too, is a greenhouse gas, but 30 times “more potent” than carbon dioxide.

-Long Island must develop plans to reduce the size of the waste stream, in no small measure because the massive Town of Brookhaven landfill will close in 2025, said Adrienne Esposito, executive director of the nonprofit environmental organization Citizens Campaign for the Environment, based in Farmingdale.
+Long Island must develop plans to reduce the size of the waste stream, in no small measure because the massive Town of Brookhaven landfill will close in 2025, said Adrienne Esposito, executive director of the nonprofit environmental organization Citizens Campaign for the Environment,

 “Clearly, we need to stop biting off more than we can chew,” Esposito said with a laugh.